Today at the World Cup: The tournament kicks off with Qatar against Ecuador

 Qatar coach Felix Sanchez, meanwhile, is hoping for the best when the Gulf nation make their World Cup debut in Al Khor, while there was a late injury blow for France, with Ballon d’Or winner Karim Benzema ruled out of the tournament.

-Here, the PA news agency looks back on Saturday’s events at the 2022 World Cup and ahead to Sunday’s action.
+Here ’s a look back at Saturday’s events at the 2022 World Cup and ahead to Sunday’s action.

 Qatar aiming to put on a good show